Auto-Rescue-Solutions/wg-generator/README.md

 ### Summary

-This script will generate the requisite keys for a device.
+This script will install Wireguard on a server and create an initial interface configuration, then generate user certificates and configurations for each line in the `users.txt` file.
 It will automatically generate a .conf and append it to the network config for the wg interface and restart the service, as well as generate a .conf for the client & print a QR code.

-This script assumes 1 wg interface and 1 /24 subnet but will auto-detect both.
 Client configuration files are generated in the `conf/` dir and QR codes are saved in `qr/`.

-### Requirements

-`qrencode`, `wireguard`, the included `template` client config.

 ### Instructions

-Modify the template with your server's public key and URL.

-Copy the contents of this repo into `/etc/wireguard`

-Run with `./new`
+Clone repo and run `install`.
+This will automatically generate an installation and create initial users.

+Manually create new users with `/etc/wireguard/new`, passing the username as a parameter (e.g. `./new reid`).